 Home treatment might include:

-- Applying compresses.
-Wet, cool compresses may help reduce itching.
+- Applying a moist cloth.
+A wet, cool cloth may help reduce itching.

 Preparing for an appointment

-You're likely to start by seeing your family doctor.
-He or she may refer you to a doctor who specializes in skin disorders (dermatologist).
+You're likely to start by seeing your primary care provider.
+You may be referred to a doctor who specializes in skin disorders (dermatologist).
 Here's some information to help you get ready for your appointment.

 What you can do

-Before your appointment, you may want to write a list that answers the following questions:
+Before your appointment, list answers to the following questions:

 - Have you experienced this problem in the past?

-- Do you have allergies to certain substances such as rubber, glues, fragrances or nickel?
+- Do you have an allergy, such as to rubber, glue, fragrances or nickel?

-- Are you exposed to certain metals or chemicals in the work setting or through hobbies?
+- Are you exposed to certain metals or chemicals at work or during other activities?

 What to expect from your doctor